 The candidate should be able to undertake advanced research projects and to report on them in a scientific manner.
 With the knowledge acquired in this curriculum, the candidate will also be better equipped to occupy his career position with confidence and to have a more comprehensive understanding of the complex South African social spectrum.

 V.10.3.2.3 Compilation of the curriculum: (104 120 - L901V)

 Module code Descriptive name Ct

 POLS971 Political Studies (Thesis) 360

-Credit total for th Credit total for the curriculum
+Credit total for the curriculum 360

 V.10.4 SCHOOL OF BEHAVIOURAL SCIENCES